Stunning turnaround as Suu Kyi set to defend Myanmar against charge of Rohingya genocide | The Japan Times

 But at home the announcement has unleashed a wave of popular support, with the leader who spent 15 years under house arrest for defying the army lauded as once again championing the interests of the people against a common enemy.

-Richard Horsey, Myanmar adviser to the International Crisis Group, said while her appearance carries considerable risks for Suu Kyi overseas, “she likely feels that she must do all she can to defend the national interest against what most people in Myanmar see as biased and politically-motivated charges.”
+Richard Horsey, Myanmar adviser to the International Crisis Group, said that although her appearance overseas carries considerable risks, “she likely feels that she must do all she can to defend the national interest against what most people in Myanmar see as biased and politically-motivated charges.”

 Suu Kyi was still a heroine to many when she last visited Western Europe and the United States months after taking office in 2016.
 Her star faded in office amid sluggish reform and protracted ethnic conflicts, and she faced increasingly harsh criticism from the West as the Rohingya crisis unfolded.